Quechua Blog Ausangate Mountain

 March 21, 20254 min read

 For the Quechua people of the Andes, pilgrimage is not just a journey from one place to another—it is a deep spiritual practice, a way of building relationship with the land, the spirits, and oneself.
-As I prepare to guide a five-day pilgrimage to Machu Picchu from June 10-14, 2025, I want to share why this experience is more than just a trek; it is a calling into a deeper way of being.
+As I prepare to guide a five-day pilgrimage to Machu Picchu, I want to share why this experience is more than just a trek; it is a calling into a deeper way of being.

 Pilgrimage: A Journey of Connection